-2. Potassium ion has the same charge as silver ion.
-In this case (C1) would the same effect have been observed if KNO3(aq) was added instead of AgNO3(aq)?
+2. The potassium ion has the same charge as the silver ion.
+In reaction C1, would the same effect have been observed if KNO3(aq) was added instead of AgNO3(aq)?
 Explain.

 3. (a) Most solids are more soluble in hot water.
 Does Mg(OH)2 fit this pattern?
 Explain.